fallen-icarus/cardano-swaps/README.md

 Only the owner (as defined by `SwapConfig`) is allowed to use the `Close` or `UpdatePrices` redeemers.
 Anyone can use the `Info` or `Swap` redeemers.

 #### `Info` Redeemer
-The `Info` redeemer is guaranteed to fail and will display the `owner` of the `SwapConfig` in the produced error message.
+The `Info` redeemer is guaranteed to fail and will display the `swapOwner` of the `SwapConfig` in the produced error message.
 It is guaranteed to fail at the `cardano-cli transaction build` step so there is no risk of losing collateral.
 This option was added in case someone wanted to check if the swap is using the proper swap contract.
 Since you will know the offered asset and asked asset (thanks to beacon tokens discussed later), armed with the owner's payment pubkey hash, you can now try recreating the swap contract and swap address.
 If you end up with a different swap address, the swap contract you are trying to use is guaranteed to be different.
 In short, this option adds an auditability feature to Cardano-Swaps.

 #### `Close` Redeemer
 The `Close` redeemer makes it possible for the owner (as defined by `SwapConfig`) to withdraw all assets from the swap address, this includes any utxos with reference scripts.
-This option also allows the owner to selectively close swap positions at his/her address by removing them from the swap address.
-The purpose of this redeemer is to allow the user to stop their swap address from being executable by removing his/her reference script.
+This option also allows the owner to selectively "close" swap positions at his/her address by removing them from the swap address.

+The purpose of this redeemer is to also allow the user to stop their swap address from being executable by removing his/her reference script.
+This would close all swap positions, even if there are utxos still at the swap address.
 This is also how the deposit is recovered (since it is stored with the reference script).
-This would effectively close the swap, hence the redeemer name.

-Right now, this redeemer does not check if the associated beacon is burned (see [Beacon Tokens](#beacon-tokens) below).
-However, the beacon currency symbol can be hardcoded into every swap contract by passing it in as another extra parameter.
-With the currency symbol now available, this redeemer would also be able to check if the associated beacon is burned when the reference script is removed.
-This would help minimize the case where beacons are used with none swap addresses.
-Given that beacons require a small deposit anyway, the deposit combined with the burn check should help incentivize proper use of the beacons.
+In the case the user would like to completely close their swap address by removing his/her reference script, there is also a check to make sure the beacon is burned.
+This is to prevent "dead" swaps from being broadcasted to other users.

 #### `UpdatePrice` Redeemer
 As previously mentioned, Cardano-Swaps uses inline price datums.
 However, sometimes the owner will want to change the asking price of his/her positions.
-This redeemer allows the owner to change the inline price datum supplied.
+This redeemer allows the owner to change the inline price datum attached to his/her utxos.
 This action includes checks to ensure the new datum is properly used.
 The requirements for a successful update are:

-1. Transaction must be signed by owner.
+1. The transaction must be signed by owner.
 2. The new price must be greater than zero.
 3. All datums must be inline datums of a price.
 4. All datums must match the price passed with the redeemer (this is for more efficient checks).
 5. All transaction outputs must either go to the originating swap address or the swap owner's address.
 6. No reference script utxos are updated.

 The last requirement might seem strange but this is to minimize transaction fees.
-The `Swap` redeemer ensures no reference script utxos are consumed so there is no risk in leaving the datum attached to these utxos alone.
+The `Swap` redeemer ensures no reference script utxos are consumed so there is no risk in leaving the datum attached to reference script utxos alone.

 #### `Swap` Redeemer
 The `Swap` redeemer checks all of the assets leaving the swap address and all of the assets entering the swap address.
 For a successful swap, all of the following must be true: